Wilderness First Aid course (WFA)

 Housing for Puget Sound Students during the May course

-If you live on campus during the spring semester of 2015 you can request to live on campus during OLE and the WFA course.
-You may need move to a different hall or different room .
-You will need to move out of campus housing by the end of the course on Tuesday May 26, 2015.
+- If you live on campus during the spring semester of 2015 you can request to live on campus during OLE and the WFA course.
+You can do so when you register for the WFA and OLE at the Expeditionary.
+You may need move to a different hall, house or different room.
+You will need to move out of campus housing by 10:00 am on May 27, 2015.

 see contact information